JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 [Kubernetes Deprecated API Migration Guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide/)

-To make this API depreciation more concrete,
+To make this API deprecation more concrete,
 I'm going to now only focus to that topic in this blog post.
 Given the above, I think better title for this post would be: